ibm-ecosystem-engineering/QueryCraft/readme.md

 Configure your environment and services by editing the  `superConfig.ini` and `config.ini` files.
 In superConfig specify the paths for datasets, models, and other services as per your setup.
 In `config.ini` you can change the more detailed parameters for experimentation.

-`QueryCraft-The-SuperKnowa-SQL-Sculptor` provides the capability to run the whole pipeline (Context Retriever, fine-tuning, Inference, Query Correction, Evaluation, and Query Analysis dashboard) together and also you can run each component individually.
+`QueryCraft-The-SuperKnowa-SQL-Sculptor` provides the capability to run the whole pipeline (Context Retriever -> Fine-tuning -> Inference -> Query Correction -> Evaluation -> Query Analysis dashboard) together and also you can run each component individually.

 ### Run pipeline (all)
 To run all components together, you can change the required parameters in `superConfig.ini`. and run the below command: